ted-devs/django-practice/django-tutorial-official/README.md

 - **Generic Views** - With the help of these classes, you can simplify alot of detail and list views.
 Instead of retrieving values manually, showing a list of those items or showing details of a particular item, with the help of generic views you can simply provide the primary key of your required model and populate a view automatically.
 - **Automated Tests** - You can write tests in django in any file that starts with *test*, by default there is a `tests.py` file.
 This helps keep your application in check, so you don't break anything while adding a new feature or anything.
 Testing your models and their methods is the first thing you should do.
 - **Testing Views** - You can test your views similar to testing models, however in this case you use `response.client.get` to send get requests (or post depending on the view), and then applying assertions to the response and context.
+- **Admin Site Customization** - You can customize which models display on your admin panel, which fields show, you can even show foreign key related models inline.
+The admin panel html template can also be overridden with a custom template and functionality.